 - Oversized Vehicle Parking: Shuttle, Limo, Camper Trailer, RV, Bus or Tractor Trailer – $32 per day

 Preferred parking is a terrible waste of money.
 It still often doesn’t get you that close to the park and there are regular continuous shuttle trains ferrying you to the gates.
-Preferred parking can sometimes be 1 parking lot along.
-At over double the cost it is scandalous!
+Preferred parking can sometimes be 1 parking lot away.
+At over double the cost, it is scandalous!
 People Pay it out of fear they need to.
-It is pushed hard at the gate and people think they will be severely hindered without.
+It is pushed hard at the gate and people think they will be severely hindered without it.
 It is not the case.
 Don’t Pay for it!

 One big advantage of staying at Disney was this charge was waived for Disney guests!
-This was a huge perk to staying in the Disney Hotels.
-But Disney has now all but killed it…How?
+This is a huge perk to staying in Disney Hotels.